CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Editing a task: `edit`
 You never know when things change.
 Life is unpredictable.
-ToDoIt knows this, and lets you adapt to the erratic changes you may have in your schedule.
+ToDoIt knows this, and allows you to adapt to the erratic changes you may have in your schedule.
 Modify your tasks with a simple command.<br>
 Format: `edit INDEX [n/TASK_NAME] [d/DATE_TIME] [l/LENGTH] [r/RECUR] [p/PRIORITY] [i/INFORMATION] [t/TAG]...`

 **Options**